 The viewer is also presented with a form strongly reminiscent of the Rorschach test.
 This well-known ink blot test used by Rorschach in the diagnosis of schizophrenia shares an obvious affinity with the materials and processes common to printmaking, however, a deeper affinity is implied here, one in which a comparison is drawn between nation states and states of mind.
 It also seems fitting that Rorschach’s psycho-diagnostic plates should serve as a point of departure (or arrival) in a gallery setting where the viewer assumes the roles of both analyst and patient.

-The delineation of the shapes of Contested II: Unconfigured is not arbitrary, the cut along the central section follows a portion of the demarcation line drawn during the Armistice Agreements between Israeli and Arab forces in 1949.
+The delineation of the shapes of Contested II: Unconfigured (above) is not arbitrary, the cut along the central section follows a portion of the demarcation line drawn during the armistice agreements between Israeli and Arab forces in 1949.